Right now, there are common weeds lurking in your local park, school, and backyard that could maim, scar, and even kill you.

-Oleander–honey bees who forage on this plant make honey that is highly toxic.
+- Oleander–honey bees who forage on this plant make honey that is highly toxic.
 I never understood how beekeepers could keep their bees from foraging on nearby oleander bushes.
 Did you know that all bees forage up to 5,000 miles or more each day?

-Learn how to identify these toxic plants, then remove immediately via natural and/or mechanical means.
+Learn how to identify these toxic plants, then remove them immediately via natural and/or mechanical means.
 Spraying these deadly plants with an herbicide only adds to the poisonous effect and does not remove the plant from your yard or area or prevent future outbreaks.
 Some noxious weeds have toxic fumes that are just as deadly.

 Read on to learn how to identify these common killers and what evil little secret is keeping them coming back year after year.

-Goats Have Super Powers
+Goats Have SuperPowers

 The only mammal on the planet that was made to detoxify poison hemlock and other noxious weeds, is the goat.
-Contrary to popular belief, even among land grant (funded by big ag) universities, is that goats who eat Poison hemlock will die or become deformed.
+Contrary to popular belief, even among land grants (funded by big ag) universities, is that goats who eat Poison hemlock will die or become deformed.

 Professional goat herders who have certification and extensive experience in goat herd management say otherwise.

 “Goats have a special enzyme in their saliva that neutralizes the toxins found in most plants.”
-Lani Malmberg
+Malmberg Lani

 There are lots of contradicting stories and studies online that “prove” that poison hemlock and other noxious weeds will kill goats.
-I suspect these studies were funded by big ag companies who sell pesticides.
+I suspect these studies were funded by big ag companies that sell pesticides.